roblohmann/CodeCube.Azure.Storage/README.md

 This version won't be maintained anymore!

 ## Version 2.x
-Version 2.x of this package only the following packages are supported;
+Version 2.x of this package supports the following microsoft packages;

 - Microsoft.Azure.Storage.Blob
 - Microsoft.Azure.Storage.Queue
 - Microsoft.Azure.Cosmos.Table

+# How to use
+1. In your startup.cs add the following line of code;

+    service.AddScoped<IStorageFactory, StorageFactory>();

+2.